-Our technique differs from the general smoothing trick for \emph{inverse sensitivity} based mechanisms introduced by Asi and Duchi~\cite{asi2020near,asi2021nips} in the sense that it smoothes the data distribution rather than taking a maximum convolution of the density over the output space resulting in a much better computational complexity and making it a viable solution in high dimension.
+In particular, this estimator is consistent on atomic distributions.
+Our technique differs from the general smoothing trick for \emph{inverse sensitivity} based mechanisms introduced by \cite{asi2020near,asi2021nips}, a conceptual trick consisting in taking a maximum convolution of the density over the output space, in the sense that our technique is a concrete mechanism to smooth the data distribution.
+As such, our technique results in a much better computational complexity making it a viable solution in high dimension.
+While similar techniques have already been used in order to fix ill-posed problems (see \cite{owen2001empirical,machado2005quantiles,chen2010quantile}) when dealing with peaked distributions, the motivations behind the addition of jitter here are fairly different : it fixes an over-penalization of the exponential mechanism when dealing with concentrated data.

-The paper is organized as follows.
-In \autoref{section1} we recall the needed background on differential privacy, inverse sensitivity, and (private) multiquantile estimation. \autoref{sec:link} is devoted to characterizing the inverse sensitivity mechanism for private multiquantile estimation and showing its close connections with JointExp.
-The failure of JointExp on atomic distributions, and its analysis, are discussed in \autoref{sec:failure}.
-The proposed algorithm HSJointExp is introduced in \autoref{hssmoothing}, where we also establish its privacy and consistency guarantees.
-Finally, \autoref{section5} gathers the numerical experiments demonstrating the behavior of the proposed algorithm and its comparison with the state of the art.